danielchalef/openblas-benchmark-m1/README.md

 ### OpenBLAS (with VORTEX/ ARMV8 kernel) vs Veclib
 vecLib significantly outperforms OpenBLAS, likely as it is using the M1's hardware-based matrix multiplication acceleration. vecLib's relatively low variance/IQR makes some datapoints a little difficult to see.

+Displaying median and shaded IQR.
 ![dgemm vecLib vs OpenBLAS ARMv8 kernel](dgemm/dgemm_vortex_vs_veclib.svg)

 ### OpenBLAS VORTEX/ ARMV8 vs NEOVERSEN1 vs THUNDERX3T110 kernels
 All tests run on the M1.
 Only the kernels have been changed.
 A little difficult to differences see given the similarity in results and scale.
 See charts below for some interesting matrix dimension test results.

+Displaying median and shaded IQR.
 ![dgemm OpenBLAS kernel comparison](dgemm/dgemm_openblas_kernel_comparison.svg)

 ![dgemm OpenBLAS kernel comparison 2](dgemm/dgemm_openblas_kernel_detail.svg)